juaneme8/react-router-v6/README.md

 # react-router-v6
-The purpose of this playground is earning new stuff to migrate applications from v5 to v6.
+The purpose of this playground is learning new stuff to migrate applications from v5 to v6.